interledgerjs/ilp-connector/README.md

 * Type: `string`
 * Default: `"leveldown"`

 Name of the store (can be built-in or a require-able module name).
-Built-in modules are: leveldown
+Built-in modules are: leveldown, memdown

 #### `storePath`